asherichia/LuminexDataExtractor_HTML/README.md

-# Luminex Analysis Tool
+# M.A.G.I.C.
+(MFI Analysis, Graphing, Interpolation, & Calculation)

 **A fully browser-based web application for analyzing Luminex data files** — including preprocessing, curve fitting, and data visualization.
 No installation required.

 ## 🚀 Overview

-The **Luminex Analysis Tool** is a self-contained HTML application that replicates and extends the functionality of a Python-based Luminex analysis pipeline.
+**M.A.G.I.C.** is a self-contained HTML application that replicates and extends the functionality of a Python-based Luminex analysis pipeline.
 It includes:

 - CSV parsing (raw Luminex exports, standards, cutoffs)
 - Preprocessing of data (handling 96- or 384-well formats)